axelerant/testimonials-widget/readme.txt

 The single testimonial view supports image, author, title, location, email, company and URL details with optional Review schema.

+As per Google's quality guidelines, marking up irrelevant or misleading content, such as fake reviews or content unrelated to the focus of a page may lead to review stars removed.

+As per John Mueller, Webmaster Trends Analyst at Google, testimonials are not reviews, and it doesn't make sense to use review schema for them.
+Please use "Enable Review Schema" option wisely to stay "compliant" with Google's recommendations.

 = Shortcodes =

 * `[testimonials]` - Testimonials listings with paging